 Cost: around $200

 The verdict: Genetic testing is still in its infancy, stresses Peeke.
 (The companies themselves even acknowledge this, with one stating on its website “results do not determine or limit your ability to gain or lose weight.”)
 “You can have a mutation in one of the so-called obesity genes and not be at any risk for being overweight,” she says.
 “When it comes to obesity, we still don’t have a good grasp on how significant genetics is.
 Lifestyle is still the main factor when it comes to weight.”
 Save the money you will spend on the test and spend it on a gym membership.

-The so-called sunshine vitamin isn’t actually a vitamin — it is a hormone produced by your kidneys to control the concentration of calcium in your blood and help maintain strong bones.
-Low levels of vitamin D in the blood have been linked to conditions such as type two diabetes, depression, heart disease, high blood pressure and possibly even autoimmune conditions such as multiple sclerosis and certain types of cancer.
+The so-called sunshine vitamin is not actually a vitamin — it is a hormone produced by your kidneys to control the concentration of calcium in your blood and help maintain strong bones.
+Low levels of vitamin D in the blood have been linked to conditions such as type 2 diabetes, depression, heart disease, high blood pressure and possibly even autoimmune conditions such as multiple sclerosis and certain types of cancer.
 These tests check your blood levels of vitamin D to help determine whether or not you are D-deficient.

 Cost: around $39